 Still, for practical reasons, we can summarize them into two main elements:

-–The psychological or spiritual condition, or the mind, helps to set the potential of the Ayahuasca medicine in motion.
+–The psychological or spiritual condition, or the mind, helps to set the potential of the Aya medicine in motion.
 Even though we talk of body and mind as two parts, all parts make up the whole.
 Thus, they are mutually dependent and correlate in many ways.
-The below guidelines may help to empower and deepen the practice with this sacred Ayahuasca medicine.
-It is important, and equally effective, to read and consider them closely them both before and after the ceremonies.
+The below guidelines may help to empower and deepen the practice with this sacred Aya medicine.
+It is important, and equally effective, to read and consider them closely both before and after the ceremonies.

 **Reading these guidelines is also required before attending a Soul Quest retreat.**